Home Page: peterpyburn.co.za

 The Rule of 72 is a quick and powerful way to estimate how long it takes for your investment to double.
 Just divide 72 by your annual interest rate.
 For example, at 8% interest, your money doubles every 9 years.
 This helps you compare options and make smarter decisions.
 Use the Rule of 72 to take control of your financial future today.

 The secret?
 Start early, invest consistently, reinvest your gains, and choose growth-focused options.
 Whether it's R500 or R5,000, every rand you put in today has the power to grow exponentially.
-Act now—open an investment account or contact us for expert guidance.
+Act now and open an investment account or contact us for expert guidance.
 The best time to start was yesterday.
 The next best time is now.

 Medical aid pays healthcare costs.